-The purpose of this example design is to demonstrate the performance of the Microblaze/Zynq Board Support Package (BSP) of the IPCTEK's TCP/UDP/IP stack 10G FPGA IP core.
-With the BSP, users have a socket-like C API of the whole Ethernet 10G TCP/UDP/IP FPGA stack.
-Within several simple function calls, users can send/receive UDP datagrams or open a TCP session and exchange data with the TCP peer.
+The purpose of this example design is to demonstrate the performance of the Microblaze Board Support Package (BSP) of the IPCTEK's TCP/UDP/IP stack 1G FPGA IP core.
+With the BSP, users have a socket-like C API of the whole Gigabit Ethernet TCP/UDP/IP FPGA stack.
+Within several simple function calls, users can send/receive UDP datagrams or open a TCP session and exchange data with the TCP server/client.
 All hardware-dependent jobs are abstracted from the user's point of view.
 This is a perfect plug-and-play solution for remotecontrol applications.
-Main characteristics of the IP core are given in the table below.

 Parameter Value Unit

-MAC MTU 9000 Bytes
+MAC MTU 1500 Bytes

 Number of entries in the routing table 64

 Number of TCP server (or client) 1

 TCP TX buffer size 32 KBytes

-TCP RX buffer size 32 KBytes
+TCP RX buffer size 16 KBytes

 TCP out-of-order Handling Enable "TRUE"

-Out-of-order reordering buffer size 32 KBytes
+Out-of-order reordering buffer size 16 KBytes

 Number of UDP TX 1

 Number of UDP RX 1